IBM/wmla-assets/dli-learning-path/README.md

 3. input the required fields and complete "Start Training".

 &nbsp;
 [TODO: provide the pre-trained model download link, in ibm cloud maybe?]
+&nbsp;
 If you want to start your training based on a pretrained model, you could:
 1. download the example pre-trained model and place it on server (eg. /dlidata/resnet/checkpoint)
 2. Specify the location of a folder containing weight files when submitting training